Skip to Content

 What’s not in the Slack channel today

 • No threading.
 Each incident kind (open, resolve) is a top-level message.
-There’s no thread_ts linking — a resolution does not thread under the open.
+There’s no thread_ts linking.
+A resolution does not thread under the open.

 • No mention helpers.
 WatchDeck does not auto-prepend <!channel>, <!here>, or <@user> to messages.
 If you need a mention, use a webhook channel and craft the body yourself.

 • No interactive components.
 No buttons, no app-style “Acknowledge” actions.
-(Acknowledgement isn’t a concept on the WatchDeck side either — see Incidents → Lifecycle.)
+(Acknowledgement isn’t a concept on the WatchDeck side either, see Incidents → Lifecycle.)

 • No Slack OAuth app.
 Webhook only.